natlas/natlas/.github/ISSUE_TEMPLATE/feature_request_agent.md

 ---
-name: Feature request
+name: Feature Request (Agent)
-about: Suggest an idea for this project
+about: Suggest an idea for the Natlas Agent
 title: ''
 labels: enhancement, agent
 assignees: ''